noorj-in/custom_carousel_app_journey/README.md

 experience.
 Whether you want to introduce new users to your app or highlight the key features of your application, this package provides a simple and effective way to do so.
 For more information on how to use the package, refer to the [online documentation](https://pub.dev/packages/custom_carousel_app_journey).
-If you have any questions, suggestions, or feedback, feel free to reach out to the package authors or file an issue [issue_tracker](https://github.com/noorj-in/custom_carousel_app_journey/issues) on the package’s GitHub repository.
+If you have any questions, suggestions, or feedback, feel free to reach out to the package authors or file an issue [issues tracker](https://github.com/noorj-in/custom_carousel_app_journey/issues) on the package’s GitHub repository.